bger/switch-spec/README.md

-# fast-spec README
+# switch-spec README

-This is the README for your extension "fast-spec".
+This is the README for your extension "switch-spec".
 After writing up a brief description, we recommend including the following sections.

 ## Features